 Daily Masses are offered at differing times during the week: Monday and Friday at 12 noon, Tuesday and Thursday at 4:30pm, and Wednesday night at 9:15pm.

-Holy Hour Eucharistic Adoration prayer services will occur on two Thursdays during Lent - March 20 and April 3 at 7:00pm.
+Join in Late Night Adoration prayer services every Monday during Lent at 9:00 pm.
 Come join for a time of prayer before the Blessed Sacrament, scripture, song, and silent reflection.

 Sacrament of Reconciliation is offered every week on Wednesday nights at 8:30pm before Mass begins, or by appointment with Fr.
 Chuck.

-Brewed Awakening hosts theological/spiritual discussion with coffee drinks on Monday nights.
-Come join us in the Gathering Space on the following Mondays at 8:00pm - March 3, 17, 31, April 7, 14.
-Topics include how to help the poor, and discussions from students who went on service trips over Spring Break.
+Brewed Awakening hosts theological/spiritual discussion with specialty coffee drinks on Monday nights.
+Come join us in the Gathering Space on the following Mondays at 8:00pm - Feb 23, March 2, 16, 23, and 30.

 Tuesday Discussions will have everyone gather for lunch in the Gathering Space to read and discuss "A Church of Mercy," a collection of reflections, homilies, and other writings/speeches from Pope Francis.
-Come read and learn about this wonderful document from our pope, Tuesdays at 12 noon.
+Come read and learn with us, Tuesdays at 12 noon.

 Fast Fest will offer five different fasts throughout Lent.
 Be sure to sign up and take part:

 Service on Saturdays provides an opportunity for students to help those in need in the Quad Cities on Saturdays.
 Various service projects take place on these Saturdays in Lent: Feb 21, 28 & March 21.

 Pray for those on Spring Break Service Trips.
-Students will be going to the Cass Community in Detriot, Michigan, the Hubbard House in East St. Louis, Illinois, to the Catholic Worker Farm in West Virginia, and to Pine Ridge Indian Reservation in East Shannon, South Dakota.
-Be sure to pray for our students who are going out ot help those in need this Spring Break.
+Students will be going to the Cass Community in Detriot, Michigan, the Hubbard House in East St. Louis, Illinois, to the Christian Appalachian Project in Eastern Kentucky, and to Maggie's Place in Cleveland, in addition to two Habitat for Humanity Trips.
+Be sure to pray for our students who are going out to help those in need this Spring Break.